-The COVID-19 pandemic has increased the focus on the use of artificial intelligence (AI) across the life sciences organization, from R&D to manufacturing, supply chain, and commercial functions.
-During the pandemic, company leadership and management realized that they could run many aspects of their business remotely and with digital solutions.
-This experience has transformed mindsets; leaders are more likely to lean into a future that lies in digital investments, data, and AI because of this experience.
+The COVID-19 pandemic has increased the focus on the use of artificial intelligence (AI) across the life sciences organisation, from R&D to manufacturing, supply chain and commercial functions.
+During the pandemic, company leadership and management realised that they could run many aspects of their business remotely and with digital solutions.
+This experience has transformed mindsets; leaders are more likely to lean into a future that lies in digital investments, data and AI because of this experience.

 At present, the life sciences industry has only begun to scratch the surface of AI’s potential, primarily applying it to automate existing processes.
 By melding AI with rigorous medical and scientific knowledge, companies can do even more to leverage this technology to transform processes and achieve a competitive edge.
 AI has the potential to identify and validate genetic targets for drug development, design novel compounds, expedite drug development, make supply chains smarter and more responsive, and help launch and market products.
 We will highlight a number of these use cases in this report.

-To explore the use of AI by the life sciences industry, Deloitte surveyed global leaders of life sciences (i.e., biopharma and medtech) companies about their AI investments, outcomes, and challenges.
-We learned that:
+To explore the use of AI by the life sciences industry, Deloitte surveyed global leaders of life sciences (i.e., biopharma and medtech) companies about their AI investments, outcomes and challenges.
+We learnt that: